BrightspaceUI/core/components/inputs/README.md

 ## Date Inputs

-The `<d2l-input-date>` component consists of a text input field for typing a date, and an attached calendar (`<d2l-calendar>`) dropdown.
-The dropdown opens on click of the text input, or on enter or down arrow if the text input is focused.
+The `<d2l-input-date>` component consists of a text input field for typing a date and an attached calendar (`<d2l-calendar>`) dropdown.
+The dropdown opens on click of the text input, or on enter or down arrow press if the text input is focused.
 It displays the `value` if one is specified, or a placeholder if not, and reflects the selected value when one is selected in the `calendar` or entered in the text input.

 ![example screenshot of date input](./screenshots/date.gif?raw=true)